 - Don’t leave shopping for your special dress to chance.
 Plan well in advance, so you will not get too stressed and can help either your son or daughter with the wedding preparations.

 - Stick to your style personality as much as you can.
 If you normally like clean, plain clothing, don’t go over the top with sequins and diamonds.
-On the other hand if you like to be hip and enjoy pattern you could consider the featured modern black and white outfit.
+On the other hand if you like to be hip and enjoy pattern you could consider the featured modern black and white outfit (above).

 - Although it’s perfectly fine to wear pants at the wedding, nothing says party like as a dress.
 However, if a dress is totally out of your comfort zone, then choose a great pants and blazer combination in a luxurious fabric.
 There are ideas here on how to wear pants for the mother of the bride.

 Here are some ideas for your outfits